Canadian Classique: MLS era

 In 2021, COVID-19 cross-border restrictions imposed by the Canadian government forced both Toronto and Montreal to play their home matches for the 2021 MLS season in the United States since the start of the season, while also sharing stadiums with other American MLS Teams.
-Both teams play together at Inter Miami CF's stadium DRV PNK Stadium in Fort Lauderdale, Florida on April 17, 2021, where Montreal (playing as the home team in this match) win against Toronto 4-2 behind closed doors.
+Both teams played together at Inter Miami CF's stadium DRV PNK Stadium in Fort Lauderdale, Florida on April 17, 2021, where Montreal (playing as the home team in this match) win against Toronto 4-2 behind closed doors.
 On July 23, MLS announced that the upcoming rivalry match scheduled to take place August 27 along with other home matches of both teams for that month would be played in Canada.

 Supporters

 Off the field, there is intense rivalry between the supporters groups of Toronto and Montreal.
 Toronto's prominent supporters' groups are U-Sector and Red Patch Boys.
-In addition to Toronto FC; the U-Sector also support the Canadian national team, and the TFC Academy teams.
+In addition to Toronto FC; the U-Sector also support the Canada national team, and the TFC Academy teams.
 Additionally, the club is supported by several other supporter's groups including Original 109 who sit in Section 109 of BMO Field, SG114 who sit in Section 114, and the Tribal Rhythm Nation who represent the African, Caribbean and Latin American communities in the Greater Toronto Area.

 The largest, and oldest supporters group for Montreal is Ultras Montréal, who are also known as UM02, for the year the supporters club was founded (2002).
 Additionally, Montreal are supported by 127 Montréal.
 127 Montréal formed in 2011, around the time the Montreal Impact were in transition from NASL to MLS.
 In 2011, the Montreal Impact Supporters Association was created to better facilitate the relations between the Club and the Supporters Groups, to promote the supporters culture, and to help with the financing of different supporter group initiatives.
 Moreover, Montreal is supported by 1642 Montreal, for the year of the foundation of Montreal.
 1642 Montreal is known to ring a bell of 0.8 ton to celebrate any goal scored by the team.